Compare Orders Guide

 • Identifying patterns: Finding which areas have higher/lower emissions

-1. Click "AGGREGATOR" in the sidebar (TOOLS section)
+1. Click "COMPARE ORDERS" in the sidebar (CLOUD MOVES section)

 Understanding the Interface

-At the top, you'll see buttons to show/hide sidebars:
+At the top, you'll see a button to show/hide the right sidebar:

-Click these buttons to show or hide the sidebars as needed.
+Click this button to show or hide the sidebar as needed.

-1. In the left sidebar (County Panel), you'll see a table of available counties
+1. In the main content area, you'll see a table listing your orders

-2. Select counties by clicking the checkboxes on the left of each row
+3. Select orders by clicking the checkboxes on the left of each row

-3. You can select multiple counties at once
+4. You can select multiple orders at once

 Step 2: Choose Pollutant